kilimanj4r0/fysc/README.md

-# fysc - Find YourSelf in Clouds
+# fysc — Find YourSelf in Clouds

-**Find your photos in shared albums.** The goal is to provide you simple interface to extract your photos from any shared albums.
+**Find your photos in shared albums.** The goal is to provide simple interface to extract (your) photos from any shared albums.
 We based our application on [deepface](https://github.com/serengil/deepface/) library.

 All you need is:
 - put a link to album with your photos